 The information provided below should help you in properly renaming and tagging your iTunes songs.

-Renaming and Tagging iTunes Songs
+How To Rename and Tag iTunes Songs

-You have the choice of using iTunes built-in tag editor or a third party program to edit or add tags to songs in your library.
+You have the choice of using iTunes built-in tag editor or a third party program to edit or add tags to songs in your iTunes library.

 Using iTunes’s built-in editor